GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 ## What is FedCM?

-FedCM (Federated Credential Management) is a privacy-preserving approach to federated identity services (such as "Sign in with...") where users can log into sites without sharing their personal information with the identity service or the site.
+FedCM (Federated Credential Management) is a privacy-preserving approach to federated identity services (such as "Sign in with...") whereby users can log into sites without sharing their personal information with the identity service or the site.